viscenter/layered-viewer/README.md

+# Note: This repository has been archived!
+Development on this project has moved to a new code base at https://gitlab.com/educelab/vislayers.
+This repository has been archived and no longer accepts pull requests or issues.

 # Registered Image Viewer
 A web interface for viewing and comparing multi-version, multi-page documents.
 Originally developed for the presentation of historical documents that have been imaged diachronically.